AdarshHatkar/advanced-js-kit/README.md

 - 📖 **Well Documented** - JSDoc comments for all functions
 - 🔧 **Modern Build** - Built with tsup for optimal bundling
 - 💡 **Excellent IDE Support** - Full auto-completion and IntelliSense support
+- 🌐 **Cross-Platform** - Works in Node.js, browsers, and web workers

 ## Installation